Grosvenor Picture Palace: Architecture

 The two-storey building is rectangular, and is on a corner site with a 3-bay chamfered entrance corner with a pavilion on top.
-Its facade features green and cream faience and terracotta tiles, and it has 4 bays facing Gosvenor street and 6 bays facing Oxford road.
-The centre of the Oxford road facade is marked with a raised torch in white terracotta.
+Its facade features green and cream faience and terracotta tiles, and it has four bays facing Grosvenor Street and six bays facing Oxford Road.
+The centre of the Oxford Road facade is marked with a raised torch in white terracotta.
 It has a small attic and a slate roof.
 It originally had a canopy, which was later removed.

 Much of the original interior, including plasterwork, the balcony and the vaulted ceiling, is still present in the building.
 The inside balcony originally had multi-coloured inlaid panels.

 The building was listed by English Heritage as a Grade II listed building on 3 October 1974.